-Since the intricacy of a quantum system is exponential, it is difficult to derive classical approximations.
-Worse, no one has yet produced general analytical solutions in classical or quantum systems involving 3 or more point components that are all interacting via instantaneous, continuous forces [97] - the infamous Three Body Problem.
-Since this has been assumed to be the case in all real atomic systems, it is not surprising that no real progress has been made at the atomic scale.
-This challenge will be taken up directly in the next paper in this series, with analytic models of helium and H2 molecules.
+Since the complexity of a quantum system is exponential, it is difficult to derive classical approximations.
+Worse, no one has yet produced general analytical solutions in classical or quantum systems involving 3 or more point components that are all interacting via instantaneous, continuous forces [96] - the infamous 3-Body Problem [§3.2].
+As this has been assumed to be the case in all real atomic systems, it is not surprising that no real progress has been made at the atomic scale.
+This challenge will be taken up directly in the next paper in this series, with analytic models of helium and H^2 molecules.
 Three quarks forming a proton is never discussed from this view.